adomokos/light-service/README.md

 Use `with_callback` when you want to execute actions with a deferred and controlled callback.
 It works similar to a Sax parser, I've used it for processing large files.
 The advantage of it is not having to keep large amount of data in memory.
 See [this acceptance test](spec/acceptance/organizer/with_callback_spec.rb) as a working example.

 `add_to_context` can add key-value pairs on the fly to the context.
 This functionality is useful when you need a value injected into the context under a specific key right before the subsequent actions are executed.
+Keys are also made available as accessors on the context object and can be used just like methods exposed via `expects` and `promises`.
 [This test](spec/acceptance/organizer/add_to_context_spec.rb) describes its functionality.

 Your action needs a certain key in the context but it's under a different one?
 Use the function `add_aliases` to alias an existing key in the context under the desired key.
 Take a look at [this test](spec/acceptance/organizer/add_aliases_spec.rb) to see an example.